aliNzLami/dreamNote/README.md

 - 🖼️ Bootstrap – Responsive UI layout and styling
 - 🎯 AOS.js (Animate On Scroll) – Scroll-based animations for smoother UX
 - 🧠 BEM Methodology – Clear CSS class structure for maintainability
+- 🗣 RTL UI for languages such as Persian and Arabic
 - 📦 Module Pattern – Encapsulated logic using JavaScript design principles
+- △ Three.js - A 3D notebook to flip the pages.
+- ✅ Cypress Testing
 - 🚀 GitHub Pages – Live demo deployment
-- ✅ Cypress Testing

   # 🌟 Features